 1998Hindmarsh Island Bridge decisionThe High Court of Australia hands down the Hindmarsh Island Bridge decision, which leaves open the possibility that section 51(xxvi) of the Constitution can be used by the Commonwealth to impose racially discriminatory laws upon Aboriginal people.

-1999The ReferendumAustralia holds a referendum to decide whether to become a republic, and also on whether to adopt a new preamble to the Constitution which acknowledges Aboriginal and Torres Strait Islander peoples.
-Howard went ahead with wording that ATSIC and the land councils rejected.
-It was purely a symbolic mention honouring Indigenous people combined with a vote on the republic.
-The Australian people rejected both proposals.
+1999Constitutional Referendums on a Republic and New PreambleAustralia holds a referendum to decide whether to become a republic, and whether to adopt a new preamble to the Constitution which acknowledges Aboriginal and Torres Strait Islander peoples.
+Prime Minister Howard proceeds with wording for the preamble that had been rejected by the Aboriginal and Torres Strait Islander Commission and many Indigenous land councils.

 2000The Roadmap For ReconciliationThe Council for Aboriginal Reconciliation delivers its Australian Declaration towards Reconciliation and the Roadmap for Reconciliation.
 The report reinforces Aboriginal and Torres Strait Islander aspirations for a treaty and constitutional change.